gXLg/nullcord/README.md

 ```
 npm install nullcord
 ```

+nullcord has only two dependencies:
+* `gxlg-utils` - a small library with diffent JSON and Promise utilities
+* `ws` - a library for the websocket connection

 # Documentation
 The lib is yet not production ready and is therefore subject to change.